DaveY61/SurePortfolio/README.md

        c. use "git init" to make an empty repo
        d. use "git add" to push the initial files into the repo

-3. Create a GitHub **Public** repo
+3. Create a GitHub **Public** repo<br>
+   [Open GitHub](https://github.com/) and use "Create a new repository" to hold your application.<br>
+   For the automatic site update to work on a free PythonAnywhere account it will need to be **a public repo in GitHub**.

 5. Associate site with GitHub Repo
 6. Automate site update with Webhook
 7. Secure the Webhook

-> References<br>
+> Git References<br>
 > https://medium.com/@aadibajpai/deploying-to-pythonanywhere-via-github-6f967956e664<br>
 > https://stackoverflow.com/a/54268132/9044659<br>
 > https://developer.github.com/webhooks/

-6. Add User Login front end
+### 5.5 Authenticate User

-7. Select a GUI Visualization library
+8. Select a GUI Visualization library
-8. Develop the Portfolio format with the GUI library
+9. Develop the Portfolio format with the GUI library
-9. Add "live data" gathering to update the Portfolio data
+10. Add "live data" gathering to update the Portfolio data
-10. Add support for an "email summary" sent to the Portfolio Owner's email address
+11. Add support for an "email summary" sent to the Portfolio Owner's email address